Overview

 You can fly directly to Dubrovnik from the United Kingdom, Germany, Italy, Austria, France, and many other European countries.
 Plus, there are seasonal (summer) flights from New York and Dubai.

-Dubrovnik is also well-connected by ferry services to Split, Hvar, Brač, Korčula, Italy (Bari), and Montenegro.
+In addition, bus routes connect Dubrovnik to other cities in Croatia and neighboring countries, while ferry services connect Dubrovnik to Split, Hvar, Brač, Korčula, Italy (Bari), and Montenegro.

-The day will be long, but if you only have a day to spare and don’t want to miss out on Dubrovnik (you shouldn’t!), it’s a great option.
+Want to visit on an Organized Tour?
+The day will be long, but if you only have a day to spare and don’t want to miss out on Dubrovnik, it’s a great option.

-Check out the One-Way Tour to Dubrovnik from Sarajevo.
-You’ll be picked up from Sarajevo and make stops in Mostar, Kravica Waterfalls, Blagaj, Počitelj, and more before being dropped off at your Dubrovnik hotel.
+- One-Way Tour from Sarajevo – stops in Mostar, Kravica Waterfalls, Blagaj, and Počitelj before drop off at your Dubrovnik hotel

 How to get around Dubrovnik

-The best way to get around Dubrovnik is on foot.
-The Old Town is a car-free zone, and many of the main attractions are nearby.
+The best way to get around Dubrovnik is on foot, since the Old Town is a car-free zone, and many of the main attractions are nearby.

 If you’re staying outside Old Town, the best way to get to Dubrovnik’s City Center is by public bus, which connects all the main areas.
 You also get free bus transportation when purchasing a Dubrovnik pass – we highly recommend it.